-- Open security deeds – The title search may uncover an open security deed from the current or prior owner that was never released.
+- Open security deeds – The title search might uncover an open security deed from the current or prior owner that was never released.
 “If so, some research needs to be conducted to determine if this is left open in error.
-If it was, you’ll need to obtain a release from the holder of the security deed,” advises Stitgen.
+If it was, you’ll need to obtain a release from the holder of the security deed,” says Stitgen.

 - Liens – A lien is a legal right or claim on a property that is commonly used as collateral to fulfill a debt.
 A title search will often identify potential liens on a property, such as mechanic’s liens for unpaid home improvements.
 These will require extra research to learn if the lien has expired, if it is possibly not actually for a party in the chain of title or if it is a valid lien that needs to be paid.

 - Unpaid property taxes – Another type of lien, any outstanding property or “ad valorem” taxes, which are based on the assessed value of the home, will need to be paid before transferring the title to the new owner.
 If the tax lien certificate has been sold, this will need to be bought back from the holder.

 If one of these issues or another is found, homebuyers generally have three options, depending on what’s allowed in their purchase contract, according to Hollander:

 - Ask the seller to resolve the issue before closing.

 - Ask the seller to compensate the buyer for the cost to fix the issue.

 - Walk away from the deal and receive a refund of their deposit.